Our archipelago received the Global Security Seal and joined other safe destinations to travel in times of pandemic.

 ENTERING THE ISLAND / COVID FREE AREA IMPLEMENTATION PLAN

-In the efforts against the advance of the Covid pandemic, the Island Local government, together with the rest of the Litoral Paulista area, are implementing measures and restrictions with the main objective of becoming a Covid Free area.
+In the efforts against the advance of the Covid pandemic, the Island Local government, together with the rest of the Litoral Paulista area, implemented measures and restrictions with the main objective of becoming a Covid Free area.

 Ilhabela’s local government has purchased vaccines to immunize its total population.
-This process is undergoing and by May 2021 all its inhabitants will have received the doses.
-OUR STAFF IS FULLY VACCINATED.
+OUR STAFF IS FULLY VACCINATED and 80% of the island population has been fully vaccinated as well.

 In the island, protocols are in place, agglomerations are forbidden, social distance measures are in place, capacities have been reduced and mask are mandatory when entering a closed place (market, shop)